Paperspace/paperspace-node/README.md

     var paperspace_node = require('paperspace-node');

-Then create an instance of the client, passing in your authentication credentials:
+Then create an instance of the client, optionally passing in your API key:

     var paperspace = paperspace_node({
       apiKey: '1ba4f98e7c0...' // <- paste your api key here
     });

+   -or-

+    var paperspace = paperspace_node();

+If you do not pass an apiKey parameter when creating the paperspace object the paperspace-node module will look for the environment variable value named`PAPERSPACE_API_KEY` for an API key, or in the cached api key location created by the `paperspace login` command, `~/.paperspace/config.json`.
+See the [Authentication](#Authentication) section above for more information.

+You can get the paperspace-node version programmatically via the VERSION attribute:

+    var version = paperspace_node.VERSION;

 #### Calling the API programmatically